-Consortia with multiple UK partners (lead/ non lead Je-S grants)
+Consortia with multiple UK partners (lead/ non lead Je-S/UKRI Funding Service grants)

-If you are part of a consortia that received multiple grants through Je-S (has multiple UK partners) you can share research outcomes in Researchfish with recipients of the other Je-S/UK grants.
+If you are part of a consortia that received multiple grants through Je-S/UKRI Funding Service grants (has multiple UK partners) you can share research outcomes in Researchfish with recipients of the other Je-S//UKRI Funding Service grants.
 To do this, follow the add a collaborator instructions in the Researchfish user guide.

-How you report your outcomes depends on whether your grant is the lead Je-S/UK grant in the consortium.
+How you report your outcomes depends on whether your grant is the lead Je-S/UKRI Funding Service/UK grant in the consortium.

-Reporting for the lead Je-S/UK grant in a multiple-grant project additional funder questions we are only collecting data which relates to the Je-S/UK specific contributions to the consortiums work.
+Reporting for the lead Je-S/UKRI Funding Service/UK grant in a multiple-grant project

-If your grant is the lead grant, you should work with the PIs of the other Je-S/UK grants in the project to ensure the outcomes you submit represent the project as a whole in its key findings and narrative impact.
+If your grant is the lead grant, you should work with the PIs of the other Je-S/UKRI Funding Service/UK grants in the project to ensure the outcomes you submit represent the project as a whole in its key findings and narrative impact.

 Where possible, please do share information across your wider consortium to save your time and ensure consistency.
-However, when recording outcomes and answering the
+However, when recording outcomes and answering the additional funder questions we are only collecting data which relates to the Je-S/UKRI Funding Service/UK specific contributions to the consortiums work.

-Reporting for other grants in a multiple-grant project (non-lead Je-S/UK)
+Reporting for other grants in a multiple-grant project (non-lead Je-S/UKRI Funding Service/UK)

-If your grant is not the lead Je-S/UK grant, the outcomes of your work should be attributed to your grant.
+If your grant is not the lead Je-S/UKRI Funding Service/UK grant, the outcomes of your work should be attributed to your grant.

-When completing the key findings and narrative impact sections (where relevant) you can either:
+When completing the key findings and narrative impact sections (where relevant) you can either :

-- I. submit responses specific to your grant, or - II. work with the PI of the Je-S/UK lead grant to ensure their responses reflect your contributions to the project as a whole.
+- I. submit responses specific to your grant, or - II. work with the PI of the Je-S/UKRI Funding Service/UK lead grant to ensure their responses reflect your contributions to the project as a whole.